sebastian-vivas/fullStackNotesApp/README.md

 2. To run the React application, enter `npm run dev`.
 This will run the application locally on your machine on port 3000 (localhost:3000).
 3. Open a web browser of your choice and enter localhost:3000 to navigate to the application's landing page.

-## Running unit tests in the Server
+## Running unit tests in the server folder

 * `npm test` -> Runs all of the unit tests.

-## Running unit tests in the Client
+## Running unit tests in the client folder

 * `npm test` -> Runs all of the unit tests once.
 * `npm test:watch` -> Runs all the unit tests countinuously on save and prints error details.